-Specifies approximately how much data the write child should put in a zone.
+TIMEOUT_FLUSH Specifies the number of minutes after which the volume should put in a zone.
 The write child adds files and chunks to a zone until the data written equals or exceeds this value, at which time it writes a tape mark and updates the database.
 Smaller values allow faster recalls and better recoverability but poorer write performance.
 The volume group also uses zone size to determine when to start write children.
-The default is 50 MB.
+The default is